 Since each restaurant is different, there is no typical size for a commercial kitchen.
 Most kitchens range from 500 to 2,000 square feet in size, so anything that is less than 500 square feet can be considered a small commercial kitchen.

 The products listed below can be used not only for cramped restaurant kitchens, but for the following businesses:

 The best way to learn about how to choose equipment for a small commercial kitchen is to talk to someone who works in one.
-We chatted with Michael Sirianni, manager and operator of the walk-up window restaurant, Buzz, located in Lancaster City, Pennsylvania.
-“The kitchen is 9' x 11', so about 100 square feet total," explained Sirianni.
-To put this into perspective, the average food truck size is about 16' x 5', which is about 80 square feet.
+We chatted with Michael Sirianni, manager and operator of the walk-up window restaurant turned food truck, Buzz, located in Lancaster, Pennsylvania.
+The business started out with a 9' x 11' kitchen, which is about 100 square feet.
+The company later transitioned into a food truck, which is an even smaller space, making it essential that no space is wasted.

 “It’s pretty close quarters with the other employees, but the biggest challenge of working in a space this small is how often we have to order our ingredients,” says Sirianni.
-Since Buzz specializes in making food with fresh ingredients and are limited on refrigeration space, they have to order their supplies more frequently and in smaller amounts, which can be more costly than ordering in bulk.
+Since Buzz specializes in making food with fresh ingredients and has limited refrigeration space, they have to order their supplies more frequently and in smaller amounts, which can be more costly than ordering in bulk.

 When choosing the equipment he would need, Sirianni had to ask himself, “How do we cook things?”
 While this may seem like an obvious question, it’s one of the most important starting points to opening up any kind of foodservice establishment.